ukrohit/Design-pattern/README.md

 			<ol>Using serialization to destroy/prevent singleton  </ol>
 			<ol>Example of singleton in jdk   </ol>
 		</ul>
+		IN java there are Runtime,System and Desktop classes are singleton class Logger and caching is also the example of the desing pattern, pulling

 	 </ol>
 	<ol>Factory Design Pattern </ol>
 	<ol>Abstract factory Design Pattern </ol>